xlp0/PublishedVaults/StudyNotes/Literature/PKM/Workflow/DevOps/Deployment Frequency.md

 Measuring deployment frequency allows organizations to track their progress towards achieving DevOps goals such as increased agility, faster time-to-market, and improved customer satisfaction.
 It also helps identify bottlenecks or areas for improvement in the software delivery pipeline.

+## Relating to Zettlekasten Method
+For example, one could measure the [[Deployment Frequency|deployment frequency]] of a knowledge worker by how many [[Permanent]] notes one produces per day.

 To measure deployment frequency, organizations typically track the number of deployments made within a specific time period, such as daily or weekly.
 This metric provides insights into how frequently new features, bug fixes, or enhancements are being released to end-users.

 Organizations can use this data to set performance targets and compare their deployment frequency with industry benchmarks or competitors.
 It can also be used as a basis for evaluating process improvements or assessing the impact of changes made to the development workflow.